rakki194/cringegen/README.md

 ## LoRA Management and Analysis

-CringeGen includes tools for managing and analyzing LoRA models:
+cringegen includes tools for managing and analyzing LoRA models:

 ### LoRA Type Detection and Analysis